Part 1: How to take great photos and capture travel memories with your kids in tow

 6. Give the kids their own camera

 Not only will this give them a little feeling of independence and save your good items from being broken, but you will also get an amazing new perspective on travel from their point of view too.
 (My daughter has an extraordinary collection of feet photos, mostly in the car…).
 You never know, you might get a treasured family memory – or even yourself – in there if you’re lucky!

 7. Use post-editing software

-The absolute most simple edits I wish more people would use is rotate or alignment.
+The absolute most simple edits I wish more people would use is rotate or adjust alignment.
 Just having your pictures straight looks so much better!
 And putting a gentle filter on especially for those bright daylight shots that can be overexposed will massively improve your images.

 8. Accept the good with the bad